 Start from the bottom, newest updates at the top!

 Everyone, meet Landon!
 He’s such a cutie.
 He was born 7 lbs 14 oz, 20″ long!
 Healthy with 10 fingers and 10 toes.
 He’s a really chill baby, and loves to be wrapped up like a burrito.
 I’m gonna steal him!!

 7:20 PM ish….
 10 fingers, 10 toes!!!!!
 WE HAVE A HEALTHY BEAUTIFUL BABY LIEB!!!
 Not a dry eye in the place, we’re all blubbering messes.
 Mommy and Daddy are doing great and look overjoyed and emotional!
 We got to see a drive by of the baby, Mama Lindsay and Daddy Steve get some bonding time first before we get formally introduced!
 Thanks to friends and family for caring enough to keep up with this!
 We wish you were here and we love you guys!

-If you ever wonder what I was immediately after graduating high school, here is your answer in video form:
+If you ever wonder what I was doing immediately after graduating high school, here is your answer in video form:

 I have no idea why we made these videos, but I’m so glad we did because they make me laugh when I go back and watch them.

 Kaila made the best voices.
 And no matter what you say, our singing is awesome.